codeigniter4/CodeIgniter4/user_guide_src/source/general/environments.rst

 - ``development`` for development
 - ``testing`` for PHPUnit testing

-The environment ``testing`` is reserved for PHPUnit testing.
-It has special conditions built into the framework at various places to assist with that.
+.. important:: The environment ``testing`` is reserved for PHPUnit testing.
+It
+    has special conditions built into the framework at various places to assist with that.
 You can't use it for your development.

 If you want another environment, e.g., for staging, you can add custom environments.
 See `Adding Environments`_.